Van Jacket

-From the 1960s to the 1970s, it dominated the Japanese fashion scene, introducing American culture and American traditional style to Japan in the 1950s, creating such trends as the “Ivy look” and the "Miyuki-zoku" in the 1960s, and establishing a culture of men's fashion and lifestyle with its T.P.O.
+It introduced American culture and American traditional style to Japan beginning in the 1950s, and from the 1960s to the 1970s it dominated the Japanese fashion scene, creating such 1960s trends as the "Ivy look" and the Miyuki-zoku and establishing a culture of men's fashion and lifestyle with its T.P.O.
 (Time Place Occasion) terminology.

 Overview

 The company was founded by Kensuke Ishizu in Minami-ku, Osaka.
 In the 1950s, the brand focused on men's clothing, mainly suits, but in the 1960s, it shifted to the American Ivy.
-Symbolic of this shift was a photo book titled “Take Ivy” published in 1965.
-A total of eight staff members went to Ivy League schools, a collective name for eight prestigious private universities on the U.S. East Coast, and photographed the real Ivy Leaguers, capturing them in film and book.
+Symbolic of this shift was a photo book titled Take Ivy published in 1965.
+A team from the company, including photographer Teruyoshi Hayashida, Shosuke Ishizu, Toshiyuki Kurosu, and Hajime Hasegawa, visited the eight Ivy League campuses on the U.S. East Coast and photographed real Ivy Leaguers, capturing them in film and in the book.
 The company's New England-style fashion was called Ivy (アイビー, aibii).
+In 1982, the magazine Hot-Dog Press devoted an issue to Ishizu; it became the first issue of that magazine to outsell its rival Popeye.

-The Ivy look became popular among the fashion-oriented young people who gathered on Miyuki-dori Avenue in Tokyo in the 1960s, collectively known as the "Miyuki-zoku" (みゆき族, Miyuki tribe).
-Among the Miyuki-zoku, even carrying a VAN brand paper bag was considered fashionable, and “VAN” continued to be at the forefront of the Japanese fashion scene after that.
+The Ivy look became popular among the fashion-oriented young people who gathered on Miyuki-dori Avenue in Tokyo in the 1960s, collectively known as the Miyuki-zoku (みゆき族, Miyuki tribe).
+Among the Miyuki-zoku, even carrying a VAN brand paper bag was considered fashionable, and "VAN" continued to be at the forefront of the Japanese fashion scene after that.
 Even into the 1970s, there seemed to be some enthusiasts for the brand, and it also formed a genre.

 With its headquarters building in Aoyama and an American football team, the VANGUARDS, as an in-house club, the company was at the forefront of its time and was very popular among young people.

 After peaking at 45.2 billion yen in sales in the fiscal year ended February 1975, the company's performance deteriorated sharply.
 The company sought human resources and financial support from trading companies such as Marubeni Corporation and Mitsubishi Corporation, as well as material manufacturers such as Toyobo and Kanebo.
 However, the combination of the recession caused by the oil shock, intensifying competition in the apparel industry, and failure to attract a new customer base led the company to file for protection under the Corporate Reorganization Law on April 6, 1978, effectively bringing it to bankruptcy.